A baby not smiling by 6 months may signal developmental or health concerns that require timely evaluation by a pediatrician.

 A baby’s first smile lights up hearts worldwide—but when that smile doesn’t come on time, parents naturally wonder if something’s wrong.
 The key lies in understanding typical timelines while watching closely for accompanying warning signs like poor eye contact or lack of vocalization.

-“Baby Not Smiling—When To Be Concerned?” becomes relevant when absence extends past two months without improvement alongside other developmental red flags.
-Early pediatric assessment ensures any underlying issues are caught swiftly so interventions can begin promptly.
+“Baby Not Smiling—When To Be Concerned?” becomes relevant when no social smile is emerging by around two months, especially if that absence continues toward three months alongside other developmental red flags.
+Early pediatric assessment helps ensure any underlying issues are caught promptly so support can begin as soon as possible.